Overview

 Here are 4 most important design improvements:

-Add instructions to guide users
+Add clear instructions to help users distinguish between pages

 Some participants were confused by the function of each page.